Terry Maple: Animal welfare science in zoos

 Maple developed an organizational culture and instituted practices at Zoo Atlanta whereby evidence-based methods were starting to be employed.
 Other institutions have benefitted from research published by staff at Zoo Atlanta, while some zoos have begun to adopt their own model of using animal welfare research to improve animal care at their respective facilities.

-In many ways Zoo Atlanta has emulated modern day natural history museums, which have traditionally been considered more scholarly and scientific than zoos.
+In many ways Zoo Atlanta has emulated modern-day natural history museums, which have traditionally been considered more scholarly and scientific than zoos.
 Most museums employ curatorial staff with courtesy research and teaching appointments at universities.
 Zoo Atlanta is one of the few zoos in the industry to have followed this approach in an effort to foster research activities and cultivate practices based on science.
 A few institutions have research departments and university partnerships, but through Maple's dual appointment he was able to establish a unique relationship between zoos and local universities.

-President, Association of Zoos and Aquariums
+Association of Zoos and Aquariums

-As President of the Association of Zoos and Aquariums (AZA) in 1998-9, Maple established the association's first diversity initiative and widened the membership's scientific network and reputation within the academic research community.
+As President of the Association of Zoos and Aquariums (AZA) from 1998 to 1999, Maple established the association's first diversity initiative and widened the membership's scientific network and reputation within the academic research community.
 He also worked to differentiate AZA accredited zoos and aquariums from roadside attractions and other menageries.

-Founding Editor, Zoo Biology
+Zoo Biology

-Maple is the founding editor of the scientific journal Zoo Biology, which was originally published by John Wiley/Blackwell in association with the AZA.
+Maple was the founding editor of the scientific journal Zoo Biology, which was originally published by John Wiley/Blackwell in association with the AZA.
 When Maple retired from editorial roles with Zoo Biology, he was bestowed the title of Editor Emeritus of the Journal, along with Donald Lindburg of the Zoological Society of San Diego and Dan Wharton, formerly of the Chicago Zoological Society.